 Traffic here is more manageable on its surface streets, and the pace of life is not as breakneck as other parts of L.A.
 County.
 Yet, it is far from boring; Pasadena boasts a rich mix of cultural, entertainment and educational opportunities.

-Newest Homes for Sale in Pasadena, California
+Newest MLS listings in Pasadena, California

 Pasadena Neighborhood Searches